TenSketch/Prabhat/content/repertoire/our-repertoire.md

 **Music:** RoSha (Rohit Bhat and Sharat R Prabhat)

-### 2. **_Dance Drama/Ballets_**
+### **_Dance Drama/Ballets_**

-___
- #### a. **Kathaastra:**
+#### **Kathaastra:**
  ~~4 images~~

-Kathastra, as the name suggests, is a unique blend of Harikatha, Kavya, World Music, 3D Visuals, and five forms of World Dance.
+&emsp; &emsp; Kathastra, as the name suggests, is a unique blend of Harikatha, Kavya, World Music, 3D Visuals, and five forms of World Dance.
 A novel experiment that contemporised the eternal epic “Mahabharata” using unprecedented stage techniques.
 Kathaastra is an unrivalled Story Dance Musical which has been adapted from one of the most celebrated and worshipped Kannada Literatures, Karnata Bharatha Katha Manjari, created by Roopaka Samrajya Chakravarti, Kumara Vyasa.

 **Glimpse:** Trailer